icco/nanowrimo/novel.md

 As I stand up, I see Chris get handed a rifle, and someone approaches me and hands me a rifle and a string of grenades, and then walks off without a word.
 To say that I am slightly worried what I have gotten myself into is an understatement.

 I store the grenades around my waste and check the rifle.
 I wish I was slightly better dressed for this, but I am wearing slightly dark clothes, so I guess it is ok.

+We form up into groups of five.
+Chris is leading our group.
+He shines a flashlight onto the ground, and it is really a map projection.
+He explains our mission briefly and shows our breach point onto the base, and the hanger that is our final objective.
+He also points out our three escape points.
+We all nod, check our weapons and move out.

+## Chapter Five